smruthi33/Code-Pattern/README.md

 ## 3. Add the data file

 * Add the all the files in your Data Folder to Object Storage- From the My Projects > Default page, Use Find and Add Data (look for the 10/01 icon) and its Files tab.
-* Click browse and navigate to this repo (some name)/data and select all the files
+* Click browse and navigate to this repo (some name)/data and select the zip file

 ![](images/add_file.png)

     Note:  It is possible to use your own data files.
-If you use an image file from your computer, make sure to conform to the naming structure mentioned above.
+If you use an image file from your computer, make sure to conform to the directory structure mentioned above and zip it.

 Fix-up file names for your own data file